Tools that can help small business owners respond to rapid changes in the HR field are more valuable and necessary than ever before.

-A study conducted by ADP illuminates the widespread nature of this challenge.
-The study found that 70 percent of small businesses with 5-49 employees are handling critical HR tasks in an informal, ad hoc way.
-Typically, a small business owner will assume the role of ad hoc HR manager (aHRM) or ask another employee (for example, another executive, an accountant or someone in finance) to do so as a secondary function.
-This can result in employees managing HR-related tasks on top of their existing workload without the training necessary to be successful.
+A study conducted by ADP found that 70 percent of small businesses with 5-49 employees are handling critical HR tasks in an informal, ad hoc way.
+Typically, a small business owner will assume the role of ad hoc HR manager or ask another employee to do so as a secondary function.
+However, this can result in employees managing HR-related tasks on top of their existing workload without the training necessary to be successful.

 What Is the Cost to Your Business?

-The majority of ad hoc HR managers (64 percent) happen to be business owners, or the president of the company, according to the ADP survey.
-ADP found that 20 percent of aHRMs' time was devoted to performing HR functions.
-Spending so much time on HR tasks can mean that small business owners have less time to devote to critical primary duties, such as developing growth strategies.
+The majority of ad hoc HR managers (64 percent) are business owners, or the president of the company, according to the ADP survey.
+ADP found that 20 percent of ad hoc HR managers' time was devoted to performing HR functions.
+Do you really want to spend 20% of your time on HR, or would it be better for your business to look for an alternative?

 The ADP Ad Hoc Human Resource Management Study was a blind online study among 1,054 businesses with 5-49 employees (December 2016).